Home | Speakers | Agenda | ST Online | Partners |

 Indy Johar, Director, Dark Matter Labs

-Iona Lawrence, Co-founder & Chief Deceleration Officer, The Decelerator
+Iona Lawrence, Co-founder and Chief Deceleration Officer, The Decelerator

 WORKSHOP